 An initial consultation is always required to assess your birthmark and discuss your specific needs.

 There is no routine NHS funding for laser treatment but patients with large disfiguring facial birthmarks can be considered for NHS funding.
 Please discuss this with your GP who may be able to apply to the Exceptional Funding Panel on your behalf.
 A referral from your GP or hospital specialist, with funding approval, is required for all NHS patients.

 If you are not eligible for NHS funding you can self-fund your laser treatment at Bristol Laser Centre.
 An initial consultation costs £120.
-Brown birthmark treatment sessions are from £131 per session.
+Brown birthmark treatment sessions start from £135 per session.